-We all love the idea of love—but actual love is different.
+We all love the idea of love—but real love is different.
 It’s messy.
 It’s complicated.
 It changes over time.

 A real-life experience

 Everyone told her that they were meant to be, and she believed them.
 It seemed natural that they would take the next step and get married.

 But their future life together wasn’t what she expected married life to be like.
 Her husband, who was in the military, was deployed to Iraq, and she spent a lot of time alone or with her family.

 Later, when he was home, things seemed great.
-He was glad to be home and she was glad to have someone to lean on.
+He was glad to be back, and she was happy to have someone to lean on.
 They had to sort of start from the beginning with their relationship, while at the same time figuring out how to take care of a baby.

-Sheri was the type of person who faced challenges head on, but she was so unsure of herself as a mother.
-Over the coming years they added two more children to their family, and by the time their third baby came, Sheri was utterly overwhelmed.
+Sheri was the type of person who faced challenges head-on, but she was so unsure of herself as a mother.
+Over the coming years, they added two more children to their family, and by the time their third baby came, Sheri was utterly overwhelmed.